 When you’re new to concert photography, it can all be a bit overwhelming at the beginning.
 Which clubs and concerts should I choose to shoot my first concert?
 What about my camera settings?
 Do I need a flash?
 Should I ask the band beforehand?
-In this 3 part series on how to “Shoot your first concert” I´ll unveil my experiences as concert photographer and help you to get a good start with your first concert.
+In this blogpost “Shoot your first concert” I´ll unveil my experiences as concert photographer and help you to get a good start with your first concert.

 Start in small clubs